ActianCorp/integration-platform-docs/docs/integration-manager/camel-routes/camel-history-management.md

 title: Listener File History & Backup Configuration
 ---

-# Camel File Processing History Management
+# Listener File History & Backup Configuration

 All processed and unprocessed file history can be managed with camel routes.